 This material is copyright © David Siegel 2018.
 Do not take or distribute this work; link to it instead.

-David Siegel is an American serial entrepreneur living in London.
-He is the founder of Twenty Thirty AG and the Pillar project, both of which have newsletters you may wish to subscribe to.
+David Siegel is an American serial entrepreneur living in Washington, DC.
+The only company he’s ever worked for that he didn’t start is Pixar, in 1986.
+He is the founder of the Pillar project.
 His full bio is at dsiegel.com.
 Connect to him on LinkedIn.